alcionai/corso/docs/docs/developers/linters.md

 ## Working with the linters

-Some linters Corso has enabled, like `wsl`, are picky about how code is arranged.
+Some of the enabled linters, like `wsl`, are picky about how code is arranged.
 This section provides some tips on how to organize code to reduce lint errors.

 ### `wsl`
 `wsl` is a linter that requires blank lines in parts of the code.
-It helps make the codebase more uniform and ensures the code doesn't get too squeezed together, helping readability.
+It helps make the codebase more uniform and ensures the code doesn't feel too compact.

 #### Short-assignments versus var declarations
 Go allows declaring and assigning to a variable with either short-assignments